-- 1. States Parties shall undertake to collaborate with each other, to the extent possible in: - (a) the detection and assessment of, preparedness for, and response to, events as provided under these Regulations; - (b) the provision or facilitation of technical cooperation and logistical support, particularly in the development, strengthening and maintenance of the public health core capacities required under Annex 1 of these Regulations;

-- (c) the mobilization of financial resources, including through relevant sources and funding mechanisms to facilitate implementation of their obligations under these Regulations in particular to address the needs of developing countries; - (d) the formulation of proposed laws and other legal and administrative provisions for the implementation of these Regulations; and - 2.
-WHO shall collaborate with, and assist, States Parties, upon their request, to the extent possible, in: - (a) the evaluation and assessment of their public health core capacities in order to facilitate the effective implementation of these Regulations; - (b) the provision or facilitation of technical cooperation and logistical support to States Parties; and - (c) the mobilization of financial resources to support developing countries in building developing, strengthening and maintaining the core capacities provided for in Annex 1-; and - (d) the facilitation of access to relevant health products, in accordance with paragraph 8 of Article 13. - 2 bis.
-States Parties, subject to applicable law and available resources, shall maintain or increase domestic funding, as necessary, and collaborate, including through international cooperation and assistance, as appropriate, to strengthen sustainable financing to support the implementation of these Regulations. - 2 ter.
-Pursuant to subparagraph (c) of paragraph 1, States Parties shall undertake to collaborate, to the extent possible, to: - (a) encourage governance and operating models of existing financing entities and funding mechanisms to be regionally representative and responsive to the needs and national priorities-of developing countries in the implementation of these Regulations; - (b) identify and enable access to financial resources, including through the Coordinating Financial Mechanism, established pursuant to Article 44bis, necessary to equitably address the needs and priorities of developing countries, including for developing, strengthening and maintaining core capacities. - 2 quater.
-The Director-General shall support the collaboration work in Pparagraph 2 bis above of this Article, as appropriate.
-The States Parties and the Director-General shall report on its outcomes as part of the reporting to the Health Assembly. - 3.
-Collaboration under this Article may be implemented through multiple channels, including bilaterally, through regional networks and the WHO regional offices, and through intergovernmental organizations and international bodies.
+- 1. States Parties shall undertake to collaborate with, and assist each other, to the fullest extent possible, in: - (a) the detection and assessment of, preparedness for, and response to, events as provided under these Regulations; - (b) the provision or facilitation of technical cooperation and logistical support, particularly in the development, strengthening and maintenance of the public health core capacities required under Annex 1 of these Regulations; - (c) the mobilization of financial resources to facilitate implementation of their obligations under these Regulations; and - (d) the formulation of proposed laws and other legal and administrative provisions for the implementation of these Regulations-; and - (e) the facilitation of access to health products, including through WHO-coordinated mechanisms. - 2.
+WHO shall collaborate with, and assist, States Parties, upon request, to the extent possible, in: - (a) the evaluation and assessment of their public health core capacities in order to facilitate the effective implementation of these Regulations; - (b) the provision or facilitation of technical cooperation and logistical support to States Parties; and - (c) the mobilization of financial resources to support developing countries in building, strengthening and maintaining the capacities provided for in Annex 1.; - (d) strengthening domestic legislative and administrative arrangements for the implementation of these Regulations; and

-Article 44bis - Coordinating Financial Mechanism

-1. A Coordinating Financial Mechanism (the Mechanism) is hereby established to:

-- (a) promote the provision of timely, predictable, and sustainable financing for the implementation of these Regulations in order to develop, strengthen, and maintain core capacities as set out in Annex 1 of these Regulations, including those relevant for pandemic emergencies; - (b) seek to maximize the availability of financing for the implementation needs and priorities of States Parties, in particular of developing countries; and - (c) work to mobilize new and additional financial resources, and increase the efficient utilization of existing financing instruments, relevant to the effective implementation of these Regulations. - 2.
-In support of the objectives set out in Paragraph 1 of this Article, the Mechanism shall, inter alia: - (a) use or conduct relevant needs and funding gap analyses; - (b) promote harmonization, coherence and coordination of existing financing instruments; - (c) identify all sources of financing that are available for implementation support and make this information available to States Parties: - (d) provide advice and support, upon request, to States Parties in identifying and applying for financial resources for strengthening core capacities, including those relevant for pandemic emergencies; - (e) leverage voluntary monetary contributions for organizations and other entities supporting States Parties to develop, strengthen and maintain their core capacities, including those relevant for pandemic emergencies. - 3.
-The Mechanism shall function, in relation to the implementation of these Regulations, under the authority and guidance of the Health Assembly and be accountable to it.
+(e) facilitating equitable access to health products through WHO-coordinated mechanisms.

+2bis.
+Pursuant to Paragraph 1(c) of this Article, States Parties shall undertake to collaborate to:

+- (a) mobilize financial resources through all relevant sources, including existing and future bilateral, sub-regional, regional and multilateral funding mechanisms, to assist each other, in particular developing countries, as necessary and in complementarity to domestic funding as outlined in Paragraph 1bis of Article 13, in the implementation of these Regulations; - (b) encourage governance and operating models of existing financing entities and funding mechanisms to be responsive to the needs and national priorities, related to the these Regulations, of developing countries; - (c) secure the financial resources necessary to support the implementation of these Regulations through coordination and/or funding mechanisms that may be established in future International Agreement(s) related to pandemic prevention, preparedness and response; - (d) review the effectiveness of the provisions in this paragraph two years from their entry into force, and address identified gaps in financing IHR implementation that are not being met by current or future domestic funding, existing and new bilateral, sub-regional, regional and multilateral funding mechanisms, including, if necessary, through the establishment of a dedicated financing mechanism to provide targeted, supplementary financing, in particular to developing countries, to build, strengthen and maintain the capacities required under these Regulations.

+2ter.
+The Director-General shall support the collaboration work in Paragraph 2bis above, as appropriate.
+The Parties and the Director-General shall report on its outcomes as part of the reporting to the Health Assembly.

+3. Collaboration under this Article may be implemented through multiple channels, including bilaterally, through regional networks and the WHO regional offices, and through intergovernmental organizations and international bodies.